datarootsio/databooks/docs/usage/overview.md

 to see what is and isn't allowed and see the [source](https://github.com/datarootsio/databooks/blob/main/databooks/affirm.py) to see how that happens!

-It's also relevant to mention that to avoid repetitive typing one configure the tool to omit the source string.
-Even more powerful is to combine it with [`pre-commit`](https://pre-commit.com/) or CI/CD.
+It's also relevant to mention that to avoid repetitive typing you can configure the tool to omit the source string.
+An even more powerful method is to combine it with [`pre-commit`](https://pre-commit.com/) or CI/CD.
 Check out the rest of the "Usage" section for more info!

 ### Recipes